OpenPegasus/OpenPegasusDocker/README.md

 git clone https://github.com/OpenPegasus/OpenPegasusDocker.git
 make build
 make run-build-container
-# go to the console in the running build container
+# Go to the console in the running build container
 make build
 make deploy
 # exit the build container and start the pegasus run container